ScaleCommerce/puppet-sc_postgresql/README.md

 ## Usage: Databases

 Put this into your node.yaml or role.yaml.
-See [Documentation of puppetlabs-postgresql](https://github.com/puppetlabs/puppetlabs-postgresql) for details on postgresql yaml syntax.
+See [Documentation of puppetlabs-postgresql](https://github.com/puppetlabs/puppetlabs-postgresql) for details on params and syntax.
 ```
 ---
 classes:
   - sc_postgresql

+  sc_postgresql::databases:
+    shop:
+      user: spryker
+      owner: spryker
+      password: very_secret_password!!

 ```

 ## Testing